The Yiddish Book Center's

 Leonard Nimoy, Jewish actor most well-known for his role as Spock on the Star Trek science fiction series, recalls the wonderful experience of playing Tevye in Fiddler on the Roof in his hometown of Boston.

-This interview was conducted in English.
+This excerpt is in English.

-Leonard Nimoy was born in 1931 in Boston, Massachusetts.
-Leonard, z"l, died in 2015.
+Leonard Nimoy was born in Boston, Massachusetts in 1931.
+Leonard died in 2015.

 This interview is part of the Yiddish and the Arts: musicians, actors, and artists series.